Programplaner og emneplaner - Student

 The following must have been approved in order for the student to take the exam:

-- Oral presentation in groups of 4-6 students, up to 30 minutes.
-The group will present their own health and technology project, and the form of presentation chosen depends on the project.
-Issues arising along the way must be described.
-The presentation must be given in English if there are English-speaking students on the course.
+- Oral presentation in groups of 4-6 students, up to 15 minutes.
+The group will present their health and technology project according to given requirements, and will receive feedback on their project.
+The presentation must be given in English.

 Assessment